-The museum will issue an extract for an Ultraman but it does not call it “ultraman” , it simply notes the fitting of an orange hand.
+The museum will issue an extract for an Ultraman but it does not call it “ultraman” , it simply notes the watch is a 145.012 with a special orange hand.

-According to my conversations with the staff, the records show that these watches were fitted with “Special Equipment” but the archive does not say what this equipment was.
+According to my conversations with the staff, the records show that these watches were fitted with “Special Equipment” but the information in the archive does not specifically say what this equipment was.

 I believe that the museum staff were pressured by owners to make a policy to state the orange hand specifically on extracts.
-(When in fact there is no such information in the archive that the special equipment is in fact an orange hand).
+(When in fact there is no such information in the archive to prove that the special equipment is in fact an orange hand – although common sense and weight of probability favours this conclusion).
 This is why initially no extracts were granted without inspecting the hand first – so that they could establish the pattern of what was fitted.

 Here is an article by Fratello